Sexual Misconduct Policy

 Interim measures are services, accommodations, or other assistance that PLU puts in place for Complainants after receiving notice of alleged sexual misconduct, but before any final outcomes – investigatory, disciplinary, or remedial – have been determined.
 The university is committed to ensuring that students receive appropriate medical attention, have the support necessary for healing, and continue to access their learning opportunities fully and equitably.
 Included in this commitment is an investment in ensuring that students understand their reporting options and how to access available interim measures.

-A Complainant of sexual misconduct or the Violence Advocate supporting the Complainant may request, but is not limited to, the interim measures below as they are and become relevant to the student’s safety, support, and equitable educational access.
+A Complainant or the Violence Advocate supporting the Complainant may request, the interim measures below as they are and become relevant to the student’s safety, support, and equitable educational access.

 - A “no contact” order, pending the outcome of an investigation.
 A no contact order serves as notice to parties involved in a sexual misconduct case that they may not have verbal, electronic, written, in person, or third party communication or contact with one another.

 - Academic accommodations, including transfer to another section of a course; rescheduling an assignment or test; accessing academic support; arranging for incompletes, a leave of absence, or withdrawal from campus; preserving eligibility for scholarships; athletics, internships, study away, or student visas